lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     thermo_style custom step temp etotal press vol v_qSi v_qO
     dump dmp all custom 100 dump.lammpstrj id type q x y z

-..  container:: justify

 Let us also use the *fix reaxff/species* to evaluate what species are present within the simulation.
 It will be useful later when the system is deformed and some bonds are broken:

 ..  code-block:: lammps

     fix myspec all reaxff/species 5 1 5 species.log element Si O

-..  container:: justify

 Here, the information will be printed every 5 steps in a file named *species.log*.

-..  container:: justify

 Let us perform a very short run using the anisotropic NPT command and relax the density of the system.

 ..  code-block:: lammps